Six Payday Loan Laws that Hurt Consumers

 Like moratoriums, distance requirements stifle competition and hurt consumers through higher prices and lower levels of service.

-Distance requirements inconvenience consumers.
-Borrowers are forced to travel farther to compare shop prices and service.
+Distance requirements inconvenience borrowers.
+They are forced to travel farther to compare shop prices and service.
 Consumers who don’t have the luxury of time or transportation end up going to the closest lender, even if the rates are much higher or the service is substandard.

 3. Borrower Databases

-Many states have created consumer databases to track the number of loans that borrowers take out.
-Such databases were created to keep irresponsible borrowers from taking out multiple loans but end up hurting responsible consumers in two ways:
+Many states have created borrower databases to track the number of payday loans that people take out.
+Such databases were created to keep irresponsible borrowers from taking out multiple loans but end up hurting responsible borrowers with higher prices and less privacy.

-One feature that many borrowers appreciate about payday loans is confidentiality.
+One feature that some borrowers appreciate about payday loans is confidentiality.
 State databases remove this feature and unnecessarily violate the privacy of responsible borrowers.

 Borrower databases also lead to higher prices for consumers.
 The state transfers the cost of creating and managing the database to lenders by charging a transaction fee.
 The lender, in turn, passes this transaction fee as well as increased operating costs involved in reporting to a centralized database on to consumers.